Key takeaways:

 You can’t see herpes esophagitis on your own.

 Herpes esophagitis is diagnosed with an upper endoscopy (EGD).
-During an upper endoscopy, a healthcare professional uses a small camera to look at the esophagus, stomach, and first part of the small intestine.
+During this procedure, a healthcare professional uses a small camera to look at the esophagus, stomach, and first part of the small intestine.
 Herpes esophagitis looks like small ulcers in the lower part of the esophagus.
+Biopsies of the ulcers can be tested for the HSV virus, which helps confirm the diagnosis.

-Both types of throat herpes can heal without treatment.
-But it can take up to 10 days for throat herpes to go away on its own.
+There’s no cure for herpes.
+But throat herpes can heal without treatment.
+It can take up to 14 days for throat herpes to go away on its own.
 It can take even longer if you have a weakened immune system.

 During that time, people can experience a lot of pain.
 They may also stop eating and drinking because of pain.
 This can lead to dehydration.
 People may also stop taking their medications, which can lead to other health problems.

-People who have dehydration or can’t eat or drink at home may need to be treated in a hospital.
-During that time, they can receive hydration, nutrition, and antiviral medication through a vein (intravenous).
-When the blisters start to heal, they can complete treatment at home with antiviral medications by mouth.
+If you’re dehydrated or can’t eat or drink at home, you may need to be treated in a hospital.
+You can receive hydration, nutrition, and antiviral medication intravenously (through a vein).
+When the blisters start to heal, you can complete treatment at home with antiviral medications by mouth.

 It’s best to get care within 48 hours if you think you have throat herpes.
 Antiviral medications work best if they’re started within 48 hours of when symptoms or blisters first appear.

 Herpes in the throat can cause a sore throat and painful swallowing.
-Throat herpes makes it hard to eat and drink and can lead to dehydration You are at a higher risk of getting herpes in the esophagus if your immune system is weakened.
+Throat herpes makes it hard to eat and drink and can lead to dehydration.
+You’re at a higher risk of getting herpes in the esophagus if your immune system is weakened.
 Throat herpes can be treated with medication to make it go away faster.
-But you need to start medication within 48 hours of symptoms first appearing to fully benefit from the medication.
+But you’ll need to start medication within 48 hours of symptoms first appearing to fully benefit from the medication.
 Get immediate care if you have a weakened immune system and symptoms of throat herpes.

 Arnold, J. C., et al. (2018).
 Pharyngitis.
 Principles and Practice of Pediatric Infectious Diseases.